M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 #### Acronyms

 Acronyms are abbreviations formed from the initial letters or parts in a phrase or a word.
-Examples of acronyms include _URL, laser, HDMI, tRNA,_ and _PnP_.
+Examples of acronyms include _URL, _laser_, _HDMI_, _tRNA_, and _PnP_.
 Acronyms are written in all uppercase, mixed case or lowercase, but most commonly follow the all-uppercase capitalization scheme, in which every letter in the acronym is capitalized (such as in _HDMI_ and _URL_).

 Some acronyms use mixed-case capitalization, especially the ones that are derived from an existing acronym by affixing. _tRNA_, for instance, uses a mixed-case capitalization scheme, since it is formed by affixing "transfer" to the acronym RNA.
 PnP similarly uses mixed-case capitalization, since the letter "n" in the acronym stands for "and", which is commonly written in lowercase even in title case.